T. N. Seema: Early life and education

 Seema was born on 1 June 1963 in Thrissur in the Indian state of Kerala.

 She married G. Jayaraj on 23 December 1986, who is the current director of C-DIT appointed by the state government.
 She has one daughter.

 T N Seema is also the Kerala State President and National Vice President AIDWA, and the State Committee Member of CPI(M) in Kerala.

 Career

-Seema was elected to Rajya Sabha in April 2010.
-As an upper house member, she was in the Standing Committee on Food, Consumer Affairs and Public Distribution, Member, Consultative Committee for the Ministry of Civil Aviation, Member, Committee on Empowerment of Women, Committee on office of profit, Member, Consultative Committee on Zonal Railway Users, Southern Railways.

 She has been an editor of a women's monthly, "Sthreesabdam" as a member of State Executive Committee of Kudumbashree Poverty Alleviations Mission, Kerala.

 She serves as chairperson of the Haritha Keralam mission and in 2020, was made CPM's mayor candidate in Thiruvananthapuram.